Multi-agent Reinforcement Learning: A Comprehensive Survey

+Value-based approaches are commonly used in MARL algorithms, as they offer a powerful and expressive solution to learning and producing a control policy in an off-policy approach, thereby being sample-efficient.

-\paragraph{Policy Gradient} The policy-based approach aims to directly optimize the objective in Equation \ref{equation: objective}, to search for an explicitly defined optimal policy $\pi$.
-The popular idea is to perform gradient ascent along the objective using the policy gradient, pioneered by the REINFORCE (REward Increment $=$ Nonnegative Factor $\times$ Offset Reinforcement $\times$ Characteristic Eligibility) algorithm \citep{Williams1988Reinforce, Williams1992PG}.
+\paragraph{Policy Gradient} A policy-based approach of RL directly optimizes the objective stated in Equation \ref{equation: objective}.
+A common approach is to perform gradient ascent along the objective using the policy gradient, pioneered by the REINFORCE (REward Increment $=$ Nonnegative Factor $\times$ Offset Reinforcement $\times$ Characteristic Eligibility) algorithm \cite{Williams1988Reinforce, Williams1992PG}.

-where $\theta_\pi$ represents the parameters of the policy $\pi$ and $b(\cdot)$ is the reinforcement baseline function used to help stabilize the approximated current reinforcement $G_t(\tau)$\footnote{We highlight that the return $G_t(\tau)$ here removed the notation of which agent it is referring to, as we are only considering one agent in this scenario.}.
-As often this approximation is performed through Monte Carlo sampling, it can often lead to high variance despite providing an unbiased estimate of the expected return.
-Hence, as noted by \citep{Williams1992PG, schulman2018highdimensional}, the choice of $b(\cdot)$ can improve convergence and qualitative behavior.
+where $\theta_\pi$ represents the parameters of the policy $\pi$ and $b(\cdot)$ is the reinforcement baseline function used to stabilize the approximated reinforcement $G_t(\tau)$\footnote{We highlight that the return $G_t(\tau)$ here removed the notation of which agent it is referring to, as we are only considering one agent in this scenario.}.
+As the expectation is computed through Monte Carlo sampling, it can often lead to high variance despite providing an unbiased estimate of the expected return.
+Hence, as noted by \cite{Williams1992PG, schulman2018highdimensional}, the choice of $b(\cdot)$ can improve convergence and performance by mitigating this variance.